 - Other expenses you might have incurred as a result of your child’s injury, including time off work to care for your child

 At The Button Law Firm, we are passionate about keeping children safe from daycare abuse and neglect.
 You do not have to wonder whether you can afford an attorney.
 Because we work on a contingency basis, you will not have to pay for any up-front legal costs.
 We don’t get paid until you get paid.
-Call us today to schedule a free, no-obligation consultation.
+Contact us today to schedule a free, no-obligation consultation.
+You can reach out by calling (214) 699-4409 or filling out the form at the bottom of this page.
+You can also get in contact with a member of our team by starting a chat.
+Our team is ready to help 24/7 - contact us today.